molpro/iterative-solver/README.md

 * must have conforming element type (currently `double` and `std::complex<double>`, but this can be easily extended)

-ArrayHandler is an abstract class used by IterativeSolver to perform copy and linear algebra operations (`dot`, `axpy`).
-LinearAlgebra provides implementations for Iterable containers (e.g. `std::vector`), distributed containers (e.g. `molpro::linalg::array::DistrArray`),
-and mapped containers (e.g. `std::map`).
+ArrayHandler is an abstract class used by IterativeSolver to perform copy and linear algebra operations (`dot`, `axpy`). iterative-solver provides implementations for Iterable containers (e.g. `std::vector`), distributed containers (e.g. `molpro::linalg::array::DistrArray`), and mapped containers (e.g. `std::map`).
 However, some users might need/want to provide their own implementations.

 ## Citing